Swamp Gas Visits the United States of America

 Swamp Gas Visits the United States of America is a computer game developed by Inline Design in 1990 for the Macintosh and Windows 3.1x.
 A sequel - Swamp Gas Visits Europe - was released in 1992.

 Swamp Gas Visits Europe is the sequel to the game.

 Plot

-Swamp Gas Visits the United States of America is an educational game designed to assist students with their knowledge of United States geography, for up to four players.
-The main character is an alien that, after departing from his mothership that hovers far above the map, flies his UFO around the U.S. The alien hovers above various states, and is quizzed about the name and capital of each state; entering the correct information allows the player into the Alien Arcade.
+Swamp Gas Visits the United States of America is an educational game for up to four players, designed to help students with United States geography.
+The main character is an alien that leaves the mothership to hover in his UFO far above the map of U.S. as he flies around the country.
+The player is quizzed about the name and capital of every state which the alien hovers above, and entering the correct information allows the player into the Alien Arcade.
 The players select missions from a pop-up menu.
-Sometimes, due to a malfunction from the mothership, the alien will face a Close Encounter that must be dealt with by correctly answering a multiple-choice question regarding the alien's current location.
+Sometimes the mothership will malfunction at a location, so the alien must deal with a Close Encounter by answering a multiple-choice question about the current location.